-315 minutes (5 hours 15 minutes)
+210 minutes (3 hours 30 minutes)

-- · Describe the facts and features of the Ipas MVA Plus® and Ipas EasyGrip Cannulae®.

-- Describe processing MVA local regulations and with locally available products/systems.

-- Describe the steps of providing MVA Plus®.
+- · Describe the facts and features of the Ipas MVA Plus® and Ipas EasyGrip® Cannulae. - Describe processing MVA local regulations and with locally available products/systems. - Describe the steps of providing - evacuation procedure using lpas

-- · Resolve common technical

-- · Be competent simulating a uterine evacuation procedure using lpas

-- with the woman that is sensitive to

-- · Discuss elements of post-procedure

-- Provide referrals to other

-- 30 minutes: Facilitator Presentation and Demonstration: MVA Facts and Features - 45 minutes: Video and Presentation: Instrument Processing - 60 minutes: Video and Presentation: MVA Procedure - 60 minutes: Demonstration and Simulated Practice - 15 minutes: Small Group Practice and Review: Solving Technical Problems Using MVA - 15 minutes: Facilitator Presentation and Group Discussion: Pain Management - 60 minutes: Simulated Practice with Pelvic Models - 30 minutes: Facilitator Presentation and Group Discussion: After Uterine Evacuation
+- 30 minutes: Facilitator Presentation and Demonstration - 45 minutes: Video, Presentation, and Practice: Instrument Processing - 60 minutes: Video, Presentation, and Practice: MVA Procedure - 60 minutes: Demonstration and Simulated Practice - 15 minutes: Small Group Practice and Review: Solving Technical Problems Using MVA

-Note: Refer to Training Tips for Using Pelvic Models in Manual Vacuum Aspiration (MVA) Clinical Training10 for lists of equipment and supplies for pelvic model sessions.
+Note: Ensure that all the processing chemicals/containers/ machines that the crisis setting uses for instrument processing are available for demonstration.
+Refer to Training Tips for Using Pelvic Models in Manual Vacuum Aspiration (MVA) Clinical Training for lists of equipment and supplies for training Sections 3 and 4.

-- Print, download, and gather materials as listed below - Arrange to ship or carry with you the supplies listed below, ensuring they make it through customs and other potential barriers in time for the training - Assess which method(s) of instrument processing is used and tailor content accordingly - Bring all supplies for instrument facts and features, processing, and simulated uterine evacuation.
-Bring at least two of everything, more if possible.
-If possible, bring one aspirator per participant, or at least one per site
+- Print, download, and gather materials as listed below - Arrange to ship or carry with you the supplies listed below, ensuring they make it through customs and other potential barriers in time for the training - Assess which method(s) of instrument processing is used and tailor Section 2 accordingly - Bring all supplies for instrument facts and features, processing, and simulated uterine evacuation.
+Bring at least two of everything, more if possible. \If possible, bring one aspirator per participant, or at least one per site

 - ☐ Tips for Using the Ipas MVA Plus®

 - □ Instrument Processing Skills Checklist

 - □ Uterine Evacuation Procedure with Ipas MVA Skills Checklist

 - Paracervical Block Job Aid

-- □ Pharmacologic Approaches to Pain Management During MVA

-- □ Post Procedure Care Skills Checklist

-- Discharge Information Sheet